A List of Business Travel Expenses You Can Write Off In 2022 [+PDF]

 The Elephant in the Room: Is Your Vacation a Travel Expense?

-I know that CPA and accountants everywhere are probably going to duck and cover at the merest whisper of deducting trips that have even a whiff of personal travel.
+I know that CPAs and accountants everywhere are probably going to duck and cover at the merest whisper of deducting trips that have even a whiff of personal travel.

 But as a travel agent, it’s confusing since you need to travel to run a successful and profitable business.